dynamsoft-docs/barcode-reader-docs/programming/features/use-format-specific-configuration.md

 These parameters specify the exception bars used as the start or stop symbols of a non-standard 1D barcode.

 The last parameter [`AllModuleDeviation`](#allmoduledeviation) handles barcodes consisting of all bars that deviate in the same way.
-If the bars that make up the start or end symbol of a barcode have irregular deviations, `HeadModuleRatio` and `TailModuleRatio` can be used to specify them.
+If the bars that make up the start or stop symbol of a barcode have irregular deviations, `HeadModuleRatio` and `TailModuleRatio` can be used to specify them.

 Just like [`AllModuleDeviation`](#allmoduledeviation), you need to set the following parameters to utilize `HeadModuleRatio` and `TailModuleRatio`: